Blog

 Cogongrass: Our #1 “Most Wanted” Invasive Non-Native species.
 A “Landscape Terrorist”, Cogongrass should be considered the “Ace of Spades” and treated as such.

-Cogongrass collected by the team appeared atop one of the highest elevations in Central Florida; the Chinsegut Hill Manor House.
+Cogongrass appeared atop one of the highest elevations in Central Florida, at the Chinsegut Hill Manor House.
 Originally built in the 1850s, Chinsegut Hill is listed on the National Register of Historic Places.
-Historic gardens are well-known vectors for non-native invasives, mostly due to the implementor’s ignorance of the long-term impact of installing the various specimens.
-In the nineteenth century, these specimens, usually obtained from world-wide origins, would indicate the high social status of the garden’s owner.
-Brazillian Peppertree, for example, was a highly sought-after ornamental in the late nineteenth century.
-It also seemed to be a good, holly-like crop to sell as Christmas decorations.
-Closely related to Poison Ivy, it has since become a scourge across the state more than one hundred years later.
+Historic gardens are well-known vectors for non-native invasives, often due to the implementer’s ignorance of the long-term impacts of installing various specimens.
+In the nineteenth century, these specimens, usually sourced from around the world, indicated the high social status of the garden’s owner.
+For example, Brazilian Peppertree was a highly sought-after ornamental in the late nineteenth century, also used as a holly-like crop for Christmas decorations.
+However, it has since become a widespread problem across the state.

-A poor grazing option for any animal, it is not likely anyone intentionally attempted to plant Cogongrass in the late 1800s.
-The rhizomes, or crawling roots, of the Cogongrass were accidentally left in a root ball of an imported ornamental, and spread from there.
+Cogongrass is a poor grazing option for animals, making it unlikely that anyone intentionally planted it in the late 1800s.
+Its rhizomes, or crawling roots, were likely accidentally left in a root ball of an imported ornamental, from which they spread.

-Cogongrass spreads most effectively underground using its rhizome system.
-The roots have no problem forming a complete plant totally underground.
-It considers its grass blades as disposable.
-The roots barely spend any resources on their blades of grass, which is why they are such poor forage for animals.
-The rhizomes, instead, grow everywhere, and they try in every direction; slowly, but constantly.
-Very similar to the idea of zombies.
-The tips of the crawling roots can even pierce other species’ roots, directly robbing them of their nutrients.
+Cogongrass spreads most effectively underground through its rhizome system.
+The roots can form a complete plant entirely underground, treating its grass blades as disposable.
+This makes it a poor forage option for animals.
+Instead, the rhizomes grow everywhere, attempting to dominate the area slowly but relentlessly, similar to the idea of zombies.
+The tips of the crawling roots can even pierce the roots of other species, directly robbing them of nutrients.

 Cogongrass is a growing machine meant to obliterate all other species.
 And given enough time, it will.